-Applied Science and Mathematics - Chemistry, Computer Science, Environmental Engineering Science, Geochemistry, Hydrology, Materials Science, Mathematics, Nuclear, Operations Research with Engineering, Physics, and Statistics.
+Applied Science and Mathematics - Chemistry, Computer Science, Environmental Engineering Science, Geochemistry, Hydrology, Materials Science, Mathematics, Nuclear Engineering, Operations Research with Engineering, Physics, and Statistics.

-Engineering - Chemical, Civil and Environmental, Electrical, Hydrology, Materials Science, Mechanical, Metallurgical and Materials, Nuclear Engineering, Operations Research with Engineering, and Underground Construction & Tunneling.
+Engineering - Chemical and Biological, Civil and Environmental, Electrical, Hydrology, Materials Science, Mechanical, Metallurgical and Materials, Nuclear Engineering, Operations Research with Engineering, and Underground Construction & Tunneling.

 Geoscience and Resource Engineering - Geochemistry, Geology and Geological Engineering, Geophysics and Geophysical Engineering, Hydrology, Mining and Earth Systems Engineering, Operations Research with Engineering, Petroleum Engineering, and Underground Construction & Tunneling.